acadadev/rosrider_doc/07_PHYSICS/README.md

 it translates the control effort into a precise Current Reference (amps)

 This stage effectively linearizes the mechanical response;
-mechanical feed forwards, such as the current required to accelerate the rotor inertia or break static friction, are calculated here and summed directly into the amperage target (control_effort_amps)
+mechanical feed-forwards, such as the current required to accelerate the rotor inertia or break static friction, are calculated here and summed directly into the amperage target (control_effort_amps)